davidavdav/ROCAnalysis.jl/README.md

 r = roc(tar, non)
 ## accurate computation of the equal error rate, using the convex hull
 eerch(r)
 ## roc plot, we plot errors (false negatives against false positives) rather than hits vs. false alarms.
-plot(r)
+using Winston ## or perhaps another plotting package plot(r)
 ## The "Detection Error Tradeoff" plot, this should give a more/less straight line
 detplot(r)